svenJonis138/lmn/README.md

 ### Unexpected Features
 - *Style is strange on add note page*
-- *Certain browsers -- depending on user -- are not displaying styles*
+- *Certain browsers -- depending on user -- are not displaying styles.
+If facing this issue, clear cache, or try different browser.
+Or live without style.
+You do you.*

 ### Future Development
 - *Match page style to Kelsey's UX design*